 The SLL Jean Heap Research Bursary is open to anyone with an interest in light and lighting.
-Applicants are asked to put forward their research propsal, along with a schedule of how the funding will be used.
+Each year, applicants are asked to put forward their research proposal.
 There is up to £4000 of funding available which is paid in 4 instalments, subject to the submission of progress reports.

 Each year, a panel of expert judges look for a specific piece of lighting study or research designed for the benefit of SLL members and industry as a whole.

 The Jean Heap Bursary was launched in 2014, in tribute to the commitment to lighting research and education which Jean demonstrated within the Society and throughout her career in the lighting industry.

 The 2020 Jean Heap Research Bursary was awarded to Manuel Spitschan Ph.D for his project, luox.app: Development, validation and refinement of a free, open-access tool for calculations related to light and lighting.